kuba97531/kubesolver/web/readme.txt

 add_corner yy
-add_edges_orientation - all edges that has not been added explicitely by add_edge will be required to have good orientation (according to the LRUD-gen) add_corners_orientation - same as edges add_f2l - adds all edges and corners for bottom two layers.
+add_edges_orientation - all edges that has not been added explicitely by add_edge will be required to have good orientation (according to the LRUD-gen) add_corners_orientation - same as edges add_corners_permutation - all corners that has not been added explicitely by add_corner will be required to be in a correct spot ignoring their orientation. add_f2l - adds all edges and corners for bottom two layers.

 Commands to solve a cube: